 Another defects, which can be created by irradiation in silicon, are Ip-center, bistable donor (BD), B^O^ and CCs.
-But first and second defects are characterized by small introduction rate.
-For example, BD expected84,92 concentration is only (1 ^2) • 1010 cm-3 in nSC and g7SC.
-B^O^ lack in investigated samples deals with low boron concentration93.
+The defects of the first (BD) and second (BO type are characterized by small introduction rate.
+For example, expected concentration of BD defects 84,92 is only (1 ^2) • 1010 cm-3 in nSC and g7SC.
+The lack of B^O^ defects in investigated samples deals with low boron concentration93.
 Lastly, QCs creation is suppressed in oxygen-rich crystal.83,86,87 Besides QCs is not recombination active center.94

-To estimate RD influence on base lifetime, one can use Eq.
-(18) and takes into account, that VO^ is not active recombination center in p-Si.63,95-98 Estimated Tn,RD for CO^, V2, and V3 are shown in Table VI.
-One can recognize, that Tn effected mainly by QO^ and vacancy clusters in Y- and neutron-irradiated samples, respectively.
-We want to note, that nSc, g6Sc, g7SC sums of Tn,RD are in quite good agreement with (KT • ^) values.
+The influence ofRD on base lifetime coulkd be estimated by Eq.
+(18) taking into account the fact , that VO^ is not active recombination center in p-Si.63,95-98 Estimated Tn,RD for CO^, V2, and V3 are shown in the Table VI.
+It shows thatthat Tn is effected mainly by QO^ and vacancy clusters in Y- and neutron-irradiated samples, respectively.
+It should be noted, that nSc, g6Sc, g7SC sums of Tn,RD are in quite good agreement with (KT • ^) values.

-Lets pay attention to KUff and assume, that = 1,
+Lets consider KUff assuming that that = 1,

 MnonAA = 1 in non-irradiated sample and US interaction with CjOj and Vn is described by KUO and KjS, respectively.
-Using Eq.
-(20), Kf for nSC and irradiated samples can be expressed as
+Then Eq.
+(20) gives the following expression for Kus in nSC and irradiated samples:

 Keff KAA t /tAA